The NDIS and this Service Agreement

 · Talk to Salt if you have any concerns about the support or services being provided

-· Give salt a minimum of 24 hours’ notice, where possible, if you cannot make a scheduled appointment.
+· Give salt a minimum of 2 full business days' notice, where possible, if you cannot make a scheduled appointment.
 If the notice is not provided within the time frame, Salts cancellation policy will apply

 · Give salt the required notice if you need to end the service agreement (See ‘Ending this service agreement’ below for more information)